Towns & Places:

 The county is in the third tier of counties west of Missouri and the second tier north of Oklahoma.
 It is bounded on the north by Woodson County, east by Neosho, south by Montgomery, and west by Elk and Greenwood Counties.
 The original boundaries, as fixed by the legislature, included all that is now Montgomery County.
 However, in 1867, the Free-State Legislature altered these boundaries, and Wilson County assumed its present form.

-During the Civil War, very little was done in the way of settlement or of making improvements.
+During the Civil War, very little was done in settlement or improvements.
 At that time, Wilson County was in an exposed position.
-To the south lay the Indian Territory, with Indians ready to take advantage of the turmoil; not far beyond lay Texas, full of Confederate enemies; to the west, hostile tribes were awaiting an opportunity to wipe out the settlements, and a few miles to the east were the border ruffians of Missouri.
-Worst of all, settlers of the county were merely intruders on the holdings of the Osage and were merely tolerated by rightful owners.
+To the south lay the Indian Territory (Oklahoma,) with Indians ready to take advantage of the turmoil; not far beyond lay Texas, full of Confederate enemies; to the west, hostile tribes were awaiting an opportunity to wipe out the settlements, and a few miles to the east were the border ruffians of Missouri.
+Worst of all, settlers of the county were merely intruders on the holdings of the Osage and were barely tolerated by rightful owners.
 During the first year of the Civil War, the rebels twice sacked Humboldt in Allen County, and the settlers about Coyville, thinking it would be best to be ready, raised a company of 80 mounted men under the command of Captain John R. Row.

-The first election for county officers was a special one held in December 1864.
+The first election for county officers was held in December 1864.
 Syracuse received 15 votes for the county seat.
 The first meeting of the county commissioners of which there is any record was held early in 1867.
 On March 2 of that year, a petition was presented to the board, signed by 113 voters, asking that an election be called to select a county seat.
-Accordingly, the election was held in April, in which Kalida, a mere name, received most of the votes.
-Irregularities were discovered in the canvass of the vote, and another election was held on April 30, where Twin Mounds was chosen the county seat.
+Accordingly, the election was held in April, and Kalida, a “paper town,” received most of the votes.
+Irregularities were discovered in the canvass of the vote, and another election was held on April 30, where Twin Mounds (Fredonia) was chosen as the county seat.

 The first post office was at Coyville, established in 1866 with Oscar Coy as postmaster.